joe-at-startupmedia/pmon3/README.md

 ## Introduction

 Golang currently has no officially supported process management tools.
 For the deployment of Golang services, some use Linux built-in commands such as `nohup [process] &`, or the process management tools provided by the operating system such as SystemD.
-Alternatively, third-party process management tools such as: Python's Supervisor or Nodejs PM2 can also be utilized
+Alternatively, third-party process management tools such as: Python's Supervisor or Node.js PM2 can also be utilized

 Each method has certain advantages and disadvantages.
 We hope to provide a convenient and easy-to-use tool for Golang process deployment.
 There is no need to install other dependencies besides `bash-completion` for ease of command line utilization.

 Unlike PM2, `pmon3` is managed directly by the OS process manager, so even if the `pmon3` management tool abnormally terminates, it will not affect the parent `pmond` process itself.
-This is currently achieved by seperating the `pmond` deamon process from the `pmon3` agent.
+This is currently achieved by separating the `pmond` daemon process from the `pmon3` agent.

 By default, if a process abnormally terminates, `pmond` will try to restart the process.
 If you don't want a process to restart automatically, then you can provide the `--no-autorestart` parameter flag.